MadCowDevelopment/SoloChallengeGenerator/README.md

 ## Installation

-scg is built with .NET 5.
-The latest version can be found [here](https://dotnet.microsoft.com/download).
+scg is built with .NET 6.
+The latest version of the SDK can be found [here](https://dotnet.microsoft.com/download).

-After successful installation of .NET 5, open a command prompt and type the following:
+After successful installation of .NET, open a command prompt and type the following:

 | Install:                     | Upgrade:                    |
 | ---------------------------- | --------------------------- |